Cattleman Boosts Animal Husbandry, Feed Efficiency with Indoor Cow/calf Facility

 Shelter, ventilation and feed availability are all key components of a successful indoor cattle facility.

 “Deep-bedded facilities typically are totally roofed confinement structures with partial or total solid concrete flooring.
 Natural ventilation is used in all these facilities.
 High roofs increase the air space and allow warm, moist air to rise and escape from the building,” according to an Iowa Beef Center report by Iowa State University Extension and Outreach beef and swine field specialist Russ Euken and a team of beef, ag engineering and farm management specialists.
-“Although in practice, square footage per animal varies greatly in these facilities, a minimum of 40 square feet (3.7 sq m) per head is recommended.
+“Although in practice, square footage per animal varies greatly in these facilities, a minimum of 40 square feet (3.7 sq m) per head is recommended (up to 90 square feet per animal with cow/calf pairs).
 Next to the bunk is a concrete bunk apron and the remainder of the floor space is concrete or packed earth covered with crushed limestone or other material to provide a solid base for bedding.”

 Successful manure management is also key to the viability of any indoor cattle facility.
 Though there’s typically more labor involved in doing so, stockpiling manure under shelter and storing it until it can be utilized later typically yields a more consistent nutrient source for cropland application.